shikokuchuo/mirai/README.md

 #### Connecting to Remote Servers Directly

 By specifying `dispatcher = FALSE`, remote servers connect directly to the client.
-The client listens at the below address, and distributes tasks to all connected server processes.
+The client listens at a single URL address, and distributes tasks to all connected server processes.

 ``` r